These Butter Tart Squares are so sweet and gooey — a shortbread crust makes these so easy and SO good! So much quicker than butter tarts.

 - 1 tbsp vanilla

-- Line a small cookie sheet (or 9x13" pan if you want thicker squares, just adjust your baking time) with tin foil and spray lightly with non stick.
+- Line a 9×13" pan and line with parchment paper or spray with non stick.
 Preheat oven to 350 degrees F.

 - Dump flour mixture into pan and press down evenly to form a crust.
 Bake for 10 minutes.

-- Meanwhile, prepare your filling in the same bowl.
+- Meanwhile, prepare your filling.
+In a medium bowl, melt butter in the microwave.

-- Spread over crust and bake another 20-25 minutes until filling is set or almost set -- you don't want it too jiggly.
-Cool to room temperature before slicing.
-I like to refrigerate mine so for an hour or two so it comes out of the pan easier.
+- Pour over crust and bake another 25-30 minutes until filling is set or almost set — a slight jiggle is fine but you don't want a lot of movement.
+Cool to room temperature and refrigerate several hours before slicing.